ilia144000/rannta-developer-suite/README.md

 # RANNTA Developer Suite

-Official monorepo for the RANNTA ecosystem developer tools.
+This repository contains the complete developer tooling for the RANNTA ecosystem:

-This repository will contain:
-- @rannta/sdk (Core TypeScript SDK)
+- \@rannta/sdk\: Core TypeScript/JavaScript SDK
-- @rannta/react (React hooks for RANNTA)
+- \@rannta/react\: React hooks and provider
-- @rannta/tools (CLI tools)
+- \@rannta/tools\: CLI utilities
-- Documentation site (docs.rannta.com)
+- Documentation site
-- API playground (playground.rannta.com)
+- API playground

-More updates coming soon.
+- Docker environment
+- Integration tests and examples

+All packages are designed to treat RANNTA as a protocol-entity on the TON network and integrate with the RANNTAverse marketplace and NexusBridge.